cynthialmy/cynthialmy.github.io/_posts/2026-02-27-self-evolving-ai-assistant.md

     Assistant->>FS: Append to today's daily log:<br/>"Created OpenClaw research doc"
 ```

-The assistant decomposes the research goal into parallel search queries (English and Chinese), fetches full articles rather than snippets, synthesizes a structured document with diagrams and citations, and logs the session output in the daily memory log.
+The assistant decomposes the research goal into parallel search queries (English and Chinese), fetches full articles (full page text where possible), synthesizes a structured document with diagrams and citations, and logs the session output in the daily memory log.

 ### Daily Assistant: Project Scaffolding from a Design Reference